josiahbjorgaard/isingsolver/README.md

 # Ising Model N-Ary Tree Energy Minimizer

 This is an Ising Model on N-Ary Tree Energy Minimizer.
 Input must be a valid N-ary tree.
-It is intended for Python 3.8.
+Tested with Python 3.8, not tested for compatibility with other versions.

 There are three main components
-* isingtree.py - the main executable python file for command line execution
+* isingtree.py - the main executable file for command line execution
 * solver.py - contains methods for solving the ising model minimization
 * gentest.py - generate valid test cases for large Ising models on N-ary trees